chakflying/cakesizer/README.md

 # Cakesizer

-This project an app for visualizing cakes using ArCore and Filament.
+This project an Android app visualizing cakes using ArCore and Filament.

 ## Attribution